Federal Work-Study (FWS)General Information

 - In most cases, students cannot use their award at any other division or affiliate of Columbia.
 There are a small number of community service programs that are an exception to this rule.

-- Approved off-campus sites: sites through the Office of School & Community Partnerships (Cahn Fellows, OSCP, IUME, PSC, TCCS, Reading/Math Buddy, and/or NCREST), Jumpstart, and Achievement First.
+- Approved off-campus sites: sites through the Office of School & Community Partnerships (for example: Cahn Fellows, OSCP, IUME, PSC, TCCS, Reading/Math Buddy, and/or NCREST), Jumpstart, and Community Impact.
 Note: Contracts can change from one year to the next.

 When can you begin working?